 To get David back to safety, Lola and Chelsea hit the road again in season 2.
 They go to Thailand after David.
 They go to New Zealand after whatever the key unlocks.
 They discover David owes $300,000 in gambling debts and a guy named Vincent (Felino Dolloso) is determined to collect it.
 Their troubles never end.

 There were some funny scenes between Lola and Chelsea, but Vincent the baddie really made me smile when he paused to photograph the stunning mountain scenery as he chased David and Lola around New Zealand.

 Everywhere they go and everything they do is dangerous and full of tension.
-You don’t often see thrillers featuring women.
+We don’t often see thrillers featuring women.
 We could do with hundreds more.
 Lola and Chelsea are smart, cunning, gutsy women who win every encounter.

-Wanted was created by Richard Bell and Rebecca Gibney from a character idea Gibney had thought about for a long time.
+Wanted was created by Richard Bell and Rebecca Gibney from a character idea Gibney thought about for a long time.
 Rebecca Gibney is superb in this part.
 Kudos to Rebecca Gibney for taking the creative reins in her own hands to build a brilliant character for herself.

 Whoever made the music choices deserves kudos also.
 Loved the music.

 Among the male directors, there is one female director, Jennifer Leacey.
 She directed several episodes.

 Wanted is currently streaming on Netflix as a Netflix Original.
 [Note: Since I wrote this review, Wanted has moved to Acorn TV.]
 Big thank you to my Twitter pal AngelaThompson for telling me about this great series.
 This is a teaser for season 1.